OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-The card expands vertically to reveal more content when hovered over, utilizing transitions for a smooth animation.
-This example uses plain CSS3, but similar effects can easily be adapted for frameworks like Tailwind CSS.
+This document details the creation of an expanding card using only CSS.
+The card expands vertically to reveal more content when hovered over, creating a smooth and engaging user experience.
+This example uses pure CSS, making it lightweight and easy to integrate into any project.

-## Description of the Styling
+**Description of the Styling:**

-The card employs a simple layout: a container with an image at the top and text below.
-On hover, the height of the container increases, revealing hidden text.
-A subtle shadow effect is added to enhance the visual appeal.
-The transition property smoothly animates the height change.
+The card utilizes CSS transitions and transforms to achieve the expanding effect.
+Initially, the card's height is set to a minimum, revealing only a summary.
+On hover, the height transitions smoothly to its maximum, displaying the full content.
+A subtle background shadow is added to enhance visual appeal.
+The overall style is clean and modern.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>